KhushiSanghrajka/SynapseFlow/README.md

-# Agent Orchestration Platform
+# Synapse Flow

-This repository implements a local-first AI agent orchestration platform where users create configurable agents, wire them into visual workflows (with conditions and feedback loops), run workflows on a real runtime, and interact with agents via an external messaging channel.
+Synapse Flow is a local-first AI agent orchestration platform where users create configurable agents, wire them into visual workflows (with conditions and feedback loops), run workflows on a real runtime, and interact with agents via an external messaging channel.
 The project is designed to be runnable locally with a single command and to be demo-ready for an end-to-end workflow involving at least two agents and a live human conversation through a messaging channel.

 **Goals**
 - **Working demo**: run a multi-agent workflow end-to-end and interact with an agent via Telegram.